Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ##### Management

-It is often the case that managers take on more than one responsibility at a time, for example, ahead of a department could take on a cohort leader role, a cohort leadership position can be filled by more than one employee, this a `many to many relationships`.
+It is often the case that managers take on more than one responsibility at a time, for example, ahead of a department could take on a cohort leader role; a cohort leadership position can be filled by more than one employee, this a `many to many relationships`.
 Compared to previous cases, `many to many` relations are a bit tricky to represent directly.
 The best way is to3rd table that exposes the connection between both entities.